Empirical Process Control - The Key to Agile Success

 Empirical Process Control and the Scrum Framework

 In Scrum, empirical process control is applied through various practices, such as daily stand-up meetings, sprint reviews, and sprint retrospectives.
-These practices allow the team to continuously assess their progress, gather feedback, and adapt their approach.

 By embracing empirical process control, Scrum promotes a culture of learning, collaboration, and iterative improvement.